anitacheung83/System-Design-Interview/Consistent Hashing.md

 Thats why we introduce **Virtual Nodes**,

 Each physical server is mapped to multiple points on the ring.
-This spreads load more evely and avoids hotspots.
+This spreads load more evenly and avoids hotspots.

 There's much more depth behind these concepts, so if you're interested, please check out _System Design Interview: Consistent Hashing_.

-## Description
+## Design Consistent Hashing with JavaScript
 ### Initialization/Core Setup
 * number of servers: The number of server in the system.
 * number of virtual node: The number of virtual node for each server